VNMR-35/Multi-view-3D-Reconstruction/README.md

-# Multi-view-3D-Reconstruction
+# Multi-view 3D Reconstruction
 This repo is for our course project for the course GNR 638.
 We have implemented the Attsets algorithm for Multi-view 3D Reconstruction.
-Our project is inspired by ...
+Our project is inspired by the paper **Hyperlink**'Robust Attentional Aggregation of Deep Feature Sets for Multi-view 3D Reconstruction'.
+We have successfully implemented and tested the Attsets model and FASet algorithm proposed in the paper.

+# Contents
-The repo contains a .ipynb notebook and two .py files:
+The repo contains the notebook, Multi_view_3D_Reconstruction.ipynb.
+The notebook contains:
+* ncn
+* dnknjsc

     1. - Has the training module and the testing code.
     2. binvox.py -